WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 ### Assign exclusion templates to a new migration

-In the new migration page, **Add new exclusion** and select the desired template from the drop-down list
+In the new migration page, **Add new exclusion** and select the desired template from the drop-down list.

-These will appear on the exclusion list, you can remove them at any time prior to starting the migration.
+These will appear on the exclusion list.
+You can remove them at any time prior to starting the migration.

 ### Assign exclusion templates to an existing migration